neoclide/coc-prettier/Readme.md

 to setup the languages which you want to format on save.

-**Note:** prettier extension have lower priority, if the document have other registered document format provider, prettier would not work.
+**Note:** if prettier extension have lower priority, if the document have other registered document format provider, prettier would not work.

-To disable coc-prettier for special filetypes, you can create `.prettierignore` file.
-Or use `"prettier.disableLanguages"` configuration, or `"prettier.formatterPriority": -1` configuration to make it not override format feature from languageserver.
+To disable coc-prettier for specific files, you can create `.prettierignore` file.
+Or use `"prettier.disableLanguages"` configuration, or `"prettier.formatterPriority": -1` configuration to make it not override format provider from other coc.nvim extensions.

 To check the format is done by prettier, check out the output message after format, which should contains `Formatted by prettier`.